THE RED ROAD

 Using recycled fabric from Cleveland fashion designer, William Frederick, I designed and cut abstract interpretations of each virtue.

-These shapes are called bahboos: mystical beings who embody Spirit in its most ethereal aspects—neutral, formless, androgynous, and deeply mysterious.
+These shapes are called bahboos: mystical beings who embody Spirit in its most ethereal aspects—androgynous and deeply mysterious.

-The materiality of the work is also intentional.
-Custom, solid walnut frames symbolize our earthly existence, while layers of filtered beeswax and soy wax contextualize the heavenly realms I visit often in meditation.
+Custom, solid walnut frames symbolize our earthly existence, while layers of filtered beeswax and soy wax represent the heavenly realms I visit often in meditation.

-It hangs as a mirror, encouraging us all to examine our unique contributions as threads woven in and through the fabric of life.
+These works hang as a mirror, encouraging us all to examine our unique contribution to universal harmony as threads woven in and through the fabric of life.